Introduction to Economics

 Overview

-2. Explain the relationship between production and division of labor
+2. The relationship between production and division of labor

 Core Concepts